Anomalous experiences: False awakenings

-A false awakening is one in which the subject believes he/she has woken up, whether from a lucid or a non-lucid dream, but is in fact still asleep.
-Sometimes the experience is so realistic perceptually (the sleeper seeming to wake in his or her own bedroom, for example) that insight is not achieved at once, or even until the dreamer really wakes up and realises that what has occurred was hallucinatory.
+A false awakening is one in which the subject believes they have woken up, whether from a lucid or a non-lucid dream, but is in fact still asleep.
+Sometimes the experience is so realistic perceptually (the sleeper seeming to wake in their own bedroom, for example) that insight is not achieved at once, or even until the dreamer really wakes up and realises that what has occurred was hallucinatory.
 Such experiences seem particularly liable to occur to those who deliberately cultivate lucid dreams.
 However, they may also occur spontaneously and be associated with the experience of sleep paralysis.

 Laboratory-induced hallucinations

 Psychotic-like symptoms, such as hallucinations and unusual perceptual experience, involve gross alterations in the experience of reality.
 Normal perception is substantially constructive and what we perceive is strongly influenced by our prior experiences and expectancies.
 Healthy individuals prone to hallucinations, or scoring highly on psychometric measures of positive schizotypy, tend to show a bias toward reporting stimuli that did not occur under perceptually ambiguous experimental conditions.
 During visual detection of fast-moving words, undergraduate students scoring highly on positive schizotypy had significantly high rates of false perceptions of words (i.e. reported seeing words that were not included in the experimental trials).
 Positive schizotypal symptoms in healthy adults seem to predict false perceptions in laboratory tasks and certain environmental parameters such as perceptual load and frequency of visual targets are critical in the generation of false perceptions.
 When detection of events becomes either effortless or cognitively demanding, generation of such biases can be prevented.